Germans describe helplessness in face of flood devastation

 The region, south of Bonn, an ancient university city that was for 40 years the capital of West Germany, is famed for its wine and the beauty of its sloping vineyards.
 Now residents are fending for themselves following the deluge, Thel said.

 Though emergency services and the army have deployed to the region, they have yet to make much of a dent on the devastation.
-"The clean-up as far as I can see is neighbours and farmers using their tractors."
+“The clean-up as far as I can see is neighbours and farmers using their tractors,” said Thel.

 Germany’s 2002 floods, in which 21 died and which were billed by media as “once-in-a-century”, have now easily been outdone.

-Over 100 are known to have died in Germany, and over 1,000 are still missing, partly because the mobile phone networks have collapsed in much of the region. read more
+More than 100 people are known to have died in Germany, and more than 1,000 are still missing, partly because the mobile phone networks have collapsed in much of the region.

 Regional broadcaster WDR faced criticism on Wednesday night for struggling to inform the world about the brewing disaster.
 The mockery stopped when they explained why: their own studio in the region had been flooded.